-Not being able to be on-site with employees everyday forces us, as leaders, to set strong performance goals and expectations for work outcomes vs. measuring how long someone is "on the job".
+Not being able to see employees every day forces us, as leaders, to set strong performance goals and expectations for work outcomes vs. measuring how long someone is "on the job".

-This may be a new or different way of engaging with remote employees, but once perfected, it will help you to be highly effective.
+This may be a new or different way of engaging with your team, but once perfected, it will help you to be highly effective.